githubtraining/design-thinking-intro/responses/02_intro-answer.md

 ### :keyboard: Activity: Review this pull request

 1. Read the additions about MVP in the `Files changed` tab.
-That's where the content for this topic in our Design Thinking Toolkit will come from.
+That's where the content for this topic in our Design Thinking Toolkit will come from
 2. Approve this pull request
 3. Merge this pull request
 4. Delete the branch